Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

 AKC border collies being bred for performance such as herding, obedience and agility are likely to be a mix of ABCA and AKC border collies.

-The ABCA registry fought long and hard to prevent the border collie from becoming an AKC recognized breed.
+The ABCA registry fought long and hard to prevent the border collie from becoming an AKC-recognized breed.
 They were concerned that breeding merely for looks would destroy the border collie as the preeminent stock dog.
 As an ongoing dispute between the stewards of these two registries, if an ABCA dog titles in AKC conformation competitions, he or she will be removed from the ABCA registry.

 As it stands now the two different registries are breeding for different purposes.
 Generally speaking, the ABCA border collie has a more powerful work ethic, and makes an excellent stock dog for either herding trailing or farm management purposes.
 The AKC border collie can make an excellent performance, but frequently the strong herding drive is not there to make for a top trial dog.
 Both can make excellent companion dogs.

 The difference between the two for the puppy buyer is the desired level of intensity of the companion.
-Both styles are intelligent and loving, however if you are seeking a slightly more sedentary companion, the AKC conformation and performance lines will make the better choice.
-If you need a companion to help manage stock, the the ABCA dog is likely to best suit your needs.
+Both styles are intelligent and loving, however, if you are seeking a slightly more sedentary companion, the AKC conformation and performance lines will make the better choice.
+If you need a companion to help manage stock, the ABCA dog is likely to best suit your needs.

 As a rule of thumb, the heavier boned the dog, the more laid back it and its descendants will be.

-Conformation Style Border Collie
+Conformation-Style Border Collie

-Working Style Border Collie
+Working-Style Border Collie

-Is A Border Collie Right For My Family?
+Is a Border Collie Right for My Family?

 As someone who lives with anywhere from 10 to 17 border collies at any given time, I can say they do get a bad rap.
 They do need exercise, but not on the scale some would imagine.